 Register attendee for eWebinar replays after new PayPal sales

 eWebinar pricing: $49/month for the Level 1 plan, which allows you to publish one webinar; $99/month for the Level 2 plan for up to 5 published webinars.

 Best webinar software for a familiar user experience

 Zoom (Web, iOS, Android)

-On Facebook, you can give your webinar a custom name, and choose whether you want to live stream it from your personal account, or from a page or group where you have admin privileges.
+Zoom also allows streaming to Facebook and YouTube.
+On Facebook, you can give your webinar a custom name, and choose whether you want to live stream it from your personal account or from a page or group where you have admin privileges.
 Select your options and Zoom will take care of the rest, broadcasting your webinar on Facebook, with the content only delayed 20-25 seconds from your original webinar.

 The feature works similarly on YouTube.
-Assuming your YouTube account is enabled for live streaming, just name your video and choose your desired privacy setting, and you're set.
+Assuming your YouTube account is enabled for live streaming, just name your video, choose your desired privacy setting, and you're set.
 Zoom will notify you that you're live in the left corner of your webinar screen, where you can toggle, view, or share your live stream on either Facebook or YouTube.

-Zoom Pricing: From $40/month for up to 100 attendees
+Zoom pricing: From $690/year/license for up to 500 attendees and unlimited webinars.